-11. APPLICATION SUBMISSION AND REQUIRED E-SIGNATURE
+13. APPLICATION SUBMISSION AND REQUIRED E-SIGNATURE

-• All application attachments, including the Appendix, must be uploaded as .pdf documents.

-- Validate the application on proposalCentral.
-An application that has not been validated cannot be electronically submitted. - Applications must be electronically submitted on proposalCentral by 11:59 PM ET on Monday April 1, 2024.
-If the deadline falls on a weekend or holiday, applications will be accepted the following business day. - The applicant's electronic signature is required on the Signature Page.
+- All application attachments, including the Appendix, must be uploaded as .pdf documents. - Validate the application on ProposalCentral.
+An application that has not been validated cannot be electronically submitted. - Applications must be electronically submitted on ProposalCentral by 11:59 PM ET on Monday, June 2, 2025.
+Because the Summer application deadline of June 1 falls on a weekend, applications will be accepted the following business day. - The applicant's electronic signature is required on the Signature Page.
 The e-signature of the Institution Signing Official and the Department Head are optional but available for use should the institution require them.
-In order to e-sign an application, the signees must be included in the application Contacts in proposalCentral. - Technical questions regarding the electronic application process should be directed to Altum at https://proposalCentral.com/ or 1-800-875-2562.
+In order to e-sign an application, the signees must be included in the application Contacts in ProposalCentral. - Technical questions regarding the electronic application process should be directed to Altum at https://ProposalCentral.com/ or 1-800-875-2562.